Today’s post is less about Service Dogging and more about living with dogs and disabilities at the same time.

 - Task Rabbit.
 (We’re not affiliated; we just love them.
 Use our link for $20 off your first task!)
 On Task Rabbit, you can find locals who have been vetted by the company to help you with any job, big or small.
 They set their rates and get reviewed by users of the service, and users find reliable people to help with those jobs they can’t (or, more traditionally, don’t have time to) do.
-We mainly use Task Rabbit to find someone to help us carry heavy things up and down stairs and to have a person come for a couple of hours every other week to help us catch up on cleaning we’ve fallen behind on.
+We mainly use Task Rabbit to find someone to help us carry heavy things up and down stairs and, when we can afford it, we have a tasker come for a couple of hours every other week to help us catch up on cleaning we’ve fallen behind on.
 Prices vary by location, but they’ve been consistently less expensive than any other service we’ve looked into.
 In the Los Angeles area, we’ve seen cleaning for as little as $20 an hour.

 - Amazon Prime.
 Amazon offers Monthly payments now, free delivery of heavy things like cat litter, dog food, and even furniture & a video and music streaming service all together for around ten bucks a month.
 They’ve also added a new $5.99/month promotion for anyone who receives government assistance in the form of EBT cards.